 How does Fivetran process Customer Data?link

 Fivetran replicates data from Customer databases and cloud sources, processes and loads it into the Customer’s destination.
-Data is not stored longer than 24 hours on Fivetran servers.

 What steps does Fivetran take to secure Service Data?link